nkh/ftl/config/ftl/man/ftl.md

         Close the shell then runf this commnd in *ftl*: load_sel.

         You an move from selection to selection with «yn» or via fzf with «gy».

+        See «xup», selection via the ultimate plumber TUI.

 ## Virtual Entry Injection